XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is FBS regulated in CA?

-FBS is not regulated by Canadian financial authorities such as IIROC.
-Instead, Canadian users are served under the international entity regulated by CySEC (Cyprus Securities and Exchange Commission).
-This means less local investor protection, so traders should carefully assess regulatory differences when choosing FBS.
+FBS is not regulated by Canadian authorities such as CIRO (formerly IIROC).
+Canadian clients are served under FBS’s international entities, which are regulated by CySEC in Cyprus and other offshore regulators.
+This means Canadian users do not benefit from local regulatory protection.

 What is the minimum deposit on FBS?

-The minimum deposit to open an account with FBS is $1.05 USD for Canadian users, which applies to Standard and Cent accounts.
-Other account types, like ECN or Zero Spread, may require a higher minimum deposit.
-Always verify your chosen account type on the FBS website.
+The minimum deposit to start trading on FBS is $1.05 USD for Standard and Cent accounts.
+Other account types like ECN may require higher minimum deposits, but overall, FBS is known for providing very low entry barriers to new traders.

 Does FBS offer a welcome bonus?